abetoots/satoshibits-services/react-packages/react-json-schema-builder/README.md

 - **Number/Integer**: minimum, maximum, exclusiveMinimum, exclusiveMaximum, multipleOf
 - **Array**: minItems, maxItems, uniqueItems
 - **Object**: required properties, minProperties, maxProperties

+### UI Customization

+Customize the appearance of key UI elements:

+- Change styles of the navigation back button with `backButtonClassName`
+- Customize the properties container with `propertiesListClassName`
+- Style the Add Property button with `addPropertyButtonClassName`
+- Replace the entire navigation UI with a custom component via `navigationComponent`
+- Replace the Add Property button with a custom component via `addPropertyButtonComponent`
+- Customize how properties are rendered with the `propertyComponent` prop

 ## License